Welcome to Conflict Journal

 Why me?

-I've worked at Middle East-based newspaper The National News, global economy news website Quartz, Voice of America, and other publications covering the very stories Conflict Journal will address.
-My reporting has consistently covered issues impacting people, including law, elections, migration, public health, accessibility, and more at The Atlantic, Daily Dot, Courier, Mic, and CNN.
+I've worked at Middle East-based newspaper The National News, global economy news website Quartz, and Voice of America, among other publications covering the very stories Conflict Journal will address.
+My reporting has consistently covered issues impacting people, including law, elections, migration, public health, accessibility, at The Atlantic, Daily Dot, Courier, and Mic.

-I have more than 12 years experience covering global breaking news.
+I've covered global breaking news for more than 12 years.
 My career started with reporting from Occupy Wall Street protests in New York and curating Arab Spring events online.
-More recently, I managed live blogs on Russia's invasion of Ukraine, and Israel's military actions in Gaza, as well as the Western withdrawal from Afghanistan, among other events for work.
+More recently, I managed live blogs on Russia's invasion of Ukraine, and Israel's war on Gaza, as well as the Western withdrawal from Afghanistan, and several other major news events.

-There's a great level of respect I have for the work done in crisis by journalists, humanitarians, doctors, activists, lawyers, and others.
-Conflict Journal will recognize the work people are doing through action items and, soon to come, in "journal entries" by those addressing conflict.
+There's a great level of respect I have for the work done by journalists, humanitarians, doctors, activists, lawyers, and others.
+Conflict Journal will recognize these efforts through action items in articles and, soon to come, in "journal entries" by those addressing crises.

 How do I produce my work?